Reds vs. Cubs Player Props Betting Odds

-Player prop bet options for Nico Hoerner, Spencer Steer and others are listed when the Chicago Cubs host the Cincinnati Reds at Wrigley Field on Tuesday (at 8:05 PM ET).
+Player prop bet odds for Nico Hoerner, Spencer Steer and others are available when the Chicago Cubs host the Cincinnati Reds at Wrigley Field on Wednesday at 8:05 PM ET.

 Bet on this matchup or its props with BetMGM!